Portal 1 and 2 are two of the best puzzle-platformers ever made and have influenced the creation of countless other games since their release.

 Gameplay sees you solving puzzles using mysteriously powerful gloves to move colored blocks and activate special switches.

 Q.U.B.E.
-2 features over 80 puzzles to solve throughout eight visually-diverse areas with labyrinth-like map layouts.
+2 showcases more than 80 puzzles to solve throughout eight visually-diverse areas with intricate map layouts.

 The Stanley Parable